AbhinayReddyYarva/FaceCountingChallenge-AnalyticsVidhya/README.md

 #### Evaluation Metric
 The evaluation metric for this competition is RMSE (root mean squared error) over the head counts predicted for test images.

+#### Train and test data
+Under Problem Statement section - https://datahack.analyticsvidhya.com/contest/vista-codefest-computer-vision-1/
+1. train.zip: Contains 2 csvs and 1 folder containing image data
+-a. train.csv - ['Name', 'HeadCount'] (contains headcount value for each training image) -b. bbox_train.csv - ['Name', 'width', 'height' , 'xmin', 'ymin', 'xmax', 'ymax', 'class'] (contains co-ordinates of each head in the ------train image, located by the formation of a bound-box around the head)
+2. test.csv - ['Name'] (contains only name of testing images)
+3. sample_submission.csv - ['Name', 'HeadCount'] (contains format for a valid submission)

 #### Hardware
 Cloud instance with GPU (GCP)
 GPU -> 4, P100 16GB GPUs